modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Thanks for reading

-We are incredibly proud of what we archived so far and the direction we are heading and we invite you to join us on our path forward.
+We are incredibly proud of what we have achieved so far and the direction we are heading and we invite you to join us on our path forward.

 There is much, much more to come so follow us on [Twitter](https://twitter.com/modern_web_dev) and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).